jaivinjacob/jaivinjacob.github.io/index.md

     title: My Projects
     services:
       - title: Whatsapp Automation Using Python
-        text: Read and reply to messages in whatsapp easily, integrated with chatbot to make conversation on your behalf.
+        text: Read and reply to messages in whatsapp easily, integrated with chatbot to make conversation on your behalf.ok
         icon: fa-whatsapp
       - title: Ready to Ship
         text: You can use this theme as is, or you can make changes!